rustfoundation/safety-critical-rust-coding-guidelines/src/process/style-guideline.rst

 -----------------

 The content of the rationale **SHOULD** provide the relevant context for why this guideline is useful.
-The Rationale **SHOULD** make reference to any undefined behaviours or known errors associated with the subject of the guideline.
+The Rationale **SHOULD** make reference to any undefined behaviors or known errors associated with the subject of the guideline.
 The Rationale **MAY** make reference to other guidelines or to external documents cited in the References.